34th Division (United Kingdom): Unit history

-The division landed in France in January 1916.
 The division's first major action was the attack at La Boisselle on the first day of the Battle of the Somme, which began on 1 July.
-The division suffered heavy casualties and many of the original Pals were killed.
-It went on to suffer further losses at the Battle of the Lys in April 1918.
+The division suffered heavy casualties and many of the original Pals became casualties.

-The division participated in the Second Battle of the Marne.
+The division, now under Major General Lothian Nicholson after Ingouville-Williams was killed on the Somme, went on to suffer further losses at the Battle of the Lys in April 1918.
+It participated in the Second Battle of the Marne.

+Immediately after arrival in France, in the first half of June 1918, the American Expeditionary Forces' 78th Division (less its artillery) detrained at Marquise and moves to the Lumbres Training Area where it was affiliated with the 34th Division.

 Order of Battle

 The following units served with the division: